Constant factor Approximation Algorithms for Uniform Hard Capacitated Facility Location Problems: Natural LP is not too bad: Conclusion

 \section{Conclusion}

-In this work, we presented first constant factor approximation algorithm for uniform hard capacitated knapsack median problem violating the budget by an additional cost of $f_{max}$ in the facility opening cost and a loss of factor $2+\epsilon$ in capacity.
-We also gave a constant factor ($O(1/\epsilon)$) approximation for uniform capacitated facility location at a loss of $(1+\epsilon)$ in capacity.
+In this work, we presented the first constant factor approximation algorithm for uniform hard capacitated knapsack median problem violating the budget by a factor of ($1+\epsilon$) and capacity by ($2+\epsilon$).
+Two variety of results were presented for capacitated $k$-facility location problem with a trade-off between capacity and cardinality violation: an $O(1/\epsilon^2)$ factor approximation violating capacities by ($2+\epsilon$) and a $O(1/\epsilon)$ factor approximation, violating the capacity by a factor of at most $(1 + \epsilon)$ using at most $2k$ facilities.
+As a by-product, we also gave a constant factor approximation for uniform capacitated facility location at a loss of $(1+\epsilon)$ in capacity from the natural LP.
 The result shows that the natural LP is not too bad.
-We raised some issues with the proofs presented in~\cite{capkmByrkaFRS2013} for capacitated $k$ facility location problem and then showed that they can be resolved using our techniques.
-We also give the first deterministic constant factor algorithm for the problem violating capacities by a factor of $2+\epsilon$.

-It would be interesting to see if we can either drop $\epsilon$ from the capacity violation or avoid $f_{max}$ loss in the budget using the same LP.
-Another direction to extend the work would be to consider non-uniform capacities.
+It would be interesting to see if the capacity violation can be reduced to ($1 + \epsilon$) using the techniques of Byrka \etal~\cite{ByrkaRybicki2015}.
+Avoiding violation of budget will require strengthening the LP in a non-trivial way.
+Another direction for future work would be to extend our results to non-uniform capacities.
 Conflicting requirement of facility costs and capacities makes the problem challenging.